Chow polynomials of rank-uniform labeled posets: Rank-uniform semimodular supersolvable lattices

-In this section, we explore the interactions between the notion of rank-uniform labeled posets introduced in this article and the theory of supersolvable lattices (see Definition~\ref{def:supersolvable}).
-The main result of this section shows that all rank-uniform supersolvable lattices are UMEL-shellable (Theorem~\ref{thm:main4-intro}), and so we may specialize Theorem~\ref{thm:main2-intro} and Theorem~\ref{thm:gamma-RR-mono-rank-up-uniform} to them.
+In this section, we explore the interactions between the notion of rank-uniform labeled posets introduced in this article and the theory of supersolvable lattices (see Definition~\ref{def:supersolvable}) in the special case of semimodular lattices (see Definition \ref{def:semimodular}).
+The main result of this section shows that all rank-uniform semimodular supersolvable lattices are UMEL-shellable (Theorem~\ref{thm:main4-intro}), and so we may specialize Theorem~\ref{thm:main2-intro} and Theorem~\ref{thm:gamma-RR-mono-rank-up-uniform} to them.
 This parallels the classical result that characteristic polynomials of supersolvable geometric lattices are real-rooted (see \cite{Stanley1971ModularElements}).
 We start with some preliminaries. \begin{definition} A finite poset $\Latt$ is called a \emph{lattice} if every pair of elements $s, t \in \Latt$ has a unique supremum in $\Latt$ (denoted $s \vee t$ and called the \emph{join} of $s$ and $t$), and a unique infimum in $\Latt$ (denoted $s \wedge t$ and called the \emph{meet} of $s$ and $t$). \end{definition}

 \begin{definition} A pair $(s, t)$ in a lattice $\Latt$ is called \textit{modular} if for all $u \leqslant t \in \Latt$ we have the equality